Mathias-Fuchs/ed-with-syntax-highlighting/README.md

-ed -with syntax highlighting - A simple ed clone by Mathias Fuchs 2022
+Ed with Syntax Highlighting - A simple ed fork by Mathias Fuchs 2022 Based on ed 1.18 and GNU source-highlight for C/C++.
+GPLv2.

 ![screenshot](screenshot.png)

-Based on ed 1.18.
+I added the files sh.cpp and sh.h to the original ed sources, and modified the function print_line in io.c slighty.

-To avoid headache, I had to remove the autotools files, and the test suite :), and hand-write a simplistic Makefile for Linux instead.
+To avoid headache, I had to remove the autotools files, and the test suite :).

-Syntax highlighting is done by sh.cpp, and including with and linking with GNU's source-highlight For instance, on Ubuntu and Debian, do
+Instead, building happens from a hand-written simplistic Makefile for Linux instead.
+Assumes the GNU source-highlight library installed and available for inclusion and linking.

+To build, for instance on Ubuntu/Debian, do

 ```
 sudo apt install libsource-highlight-dev